 What is Restorative Dentistry?

-Restorative dentistry is the prevention and treatment of diseases of the teeth in order to restore or bring them back to their best health.
+Restorative dentistry is the prevention and treatment of diseases of the teeth to restore or bring them back to their best health.
 Restorative dentistry also includes the repair or replacement of damaged or defective teeth.

 Looking For Dental Help?